PKHarsimran/PKHarsimranOldGithubPages/_posts/2023-04-11-Mastering URL Analysis: Leveraging VirusTotal API and Selenium for Web Security.md

 ---

 ## Introduction:
+As a Security Operations Center (SOC) analyst, I found that the process of examining URLs for potential threats could be time-consuming and tedious.
+This involved capturing screenshots of VirusTotal results, verifying if the URL was flagged as malicious by vendors on VirusTotal, and scrutinizing WHOIS data to determine the domain's registration date.
+To revolutionize this process and offer valuable insights into URL security, I crafted a Python script that harnesses the capabilities of the VirusTotal API and Selenium WebDriver.

-In this blog post, we'll explore a Python script that analyzes a given URL using the VirusTotal API and Selenium WebDriver.
-The script provides valuable information like the VirusTotal score, result category, and WHOIS information.
-Additionally, it saves screenshots of the URL's details page and WHOIS tab on VirusTotal.
-This can be a helpful tool for security analysts or web developers who want to ensure their site is safe and secure.
+In this engaging blog post, we'll delve into this powerful Python script, designed to simplify URL analysis for security analysts and web developers alike.
+The script delivers essential information, such as the VirusTotal score, result category, and WHOIS data, at your fingertips.
+What's more, it automatically captures and saves screenshots of the URL's details page and WHOIS tab on VirusTotal.
+This all-in-one tool is tailored to optimize the safety and security of websites while dramatically reducing the time and effort required to investigate potentially malicious URLs.
+Join us as we explore this game-changing solution and transform your URL analysis experience.

 ## Code Overview:
 The script starts by importing the required modules and packages, such as time, base64, click, tldextract, whois, defang, selenium, and virustotal_python.
 These modules are essential for handling various tasks like adding delays, encoding URLs, creating command-line interfaces, extracting domains, and interacting with the VirusTotal API.

 ## Key Functions: